Feyerabend/vm/enkel0/VM.md

 The arrays might seem to have an odd implementation.
 A base address is stored in an array at runtime which resembles how globals work.
 When the arrays is used an index will point to the offset given the base.
-So a global variable is used for the abse, and an index given at runtime is added to the base, which give the address from which to get a value or to store a given value.
+So a global variable is used for the base, and an index given at runtime is added to the base, which give the address from which to get a value or to store a given value.